KHP-Informatics/DNAscan/README.md

 - Ubuntu >= 14.04
 - RAM: at least 4.2 Gb for the fast mode.
 8 Gb for the other modes.
 - Space required by the installation:
-  - By the dependencies and DNscan: we reccomend at least 10Gb of free space for the whole DNAscan deplyment, including the dependencies.
+  - By the dependencies and DNAscan: we reccomend at least 10Gb of free space for the whole DNAscan deplyment, including the dependencies.
   - 8Gb for the reference human genome and the hisat2 index.
 An extra 5.5Gb for the bwa index are required if you want to use         the normal or intensive modes
   - An extra 400Gb would be required if you wish to perform the annotation stage.
 This uses annovar databases which need to be dowloaded, such as CADD, Clinvar, dbSNP, etc
-- Scratch space for usage: If you are performing the alignment stage and your input data is in fastq.gz format we recommend at 3 times the sice of your input data.
+- Scratch space for usage: If you are performing the alignment stage and your input data is in fastq.gz format we recommend at 3 times the size of your input data.
 E.g. your fastq.gz files are 100Gb, thus you would need 300Gb of free space.
-If you dont wish to performe alignment a proportion data-to-analyse:free-space of 1:1 would be enough.
-E.g. Input data is a 50Gb bam file, you would need only 50Gb free space on drive.
+If you don't wish to performe the alignment a proportion data-to-analyse:free-space of 1:1 would be enough.
+E.g. Input data is a 50Gb bam file, you would need only 50Gb free space.

 ### Obtaining